mr-cheng-li/mr-cheng-li.github.io/README.md

 - David Lopes (co-advised Master)

 ### Open positions for prospective students
 I am looking forward to working with talent students who are interested in overcoming challenges in systems research, and want to pursue graduate degrees.
 In addition, I am happy to supervise bachelor thesis projects.
-Feel free to send messages to chenglinkcs@gmail.com, if you want to contact me or you can stop by my office (Room 601, High Performance Computing Center, East Campus, USTC).
+Feel free to send messages to chengli7@ustc.edu.cn or chenglinkcs@gmail.com, if you want to contact me or you can stop by my office (Room 601, High Performance Computing Center, East Campus, USTC).

 ### Research projects